davidzambrana/threat-fabric/README.md

 - _Playwright_ tests are currently configured to run on Firefox only and with `1` retry for non-CI runs
 - I am aware that I could write the API tests also using Playwright, but I used `supertest` to demonstrate that I am able to stand up another framework and not only `Playwright`.
 In case I needed to set up a test framework just to test APIs, `Playwright` might be an overkill as it brings in many capabilities with it. `supertest` is a lightweight framework designed to test APIs, so I believe it's a good choice for it, also because we may want to decouple UI and API tests in a bigger project.
+- I also added a very simple CI pipeline using _Github Actions_ to run the API tests and upload the test results.
+This is also useful for me to see how the tests perform over time

 ### Improvements to be made

 - X-browser testing: Include other browsers and devices in the project list to make sure the tests also pass for those
-- Run the tests in CI pipelines to be triggered on any change made in the code repository (app or test code).
-Depending on the size of the project, we could also consider scheduled runs there and optimize in many different ways
 - Take care of flaky tests
-- Find a healthy balance for parallel tests and workers as we want to have quick feedback but without affecting test reliability
+- Find a healthy balance for parallel tests and workers as we want to have quick feedback but without affecting test reliability and being mindful of CI spending